 Norepinephrine - Low levels of this hormone have been shown to play a role in ADHD, depression, and low blood pressure.

-Dopamine - Is a neurotransmitter that plays a role in pleasure, motivation, and learning.
+Dopamine - This is a neurotransmitter that plays a role in pleasure, motivation, and learning.

-Serotonin - Is a chemical messenger that is believed to act as a mood stabilizer.
+Serotonin - This is a chemical messenger that is believed to act as a mood stabilizer.
 Serotonin is said to help produce healthy sleeping patterns as well as boost your mood.

-GABA - Is a neurotransmitter that blocks impulses between nerve cells in the brain.
+GABA - This is a neurotransmitter that blocks impulses between nerve cells in the brain.
 Low levels of GABA may be linked to anxiety or mood disorders, epilepsy, and chronic pain.

-Stay tuned on Root To Vitality’s blog for more helpful tips and information on hemp, botanicals, and more!
+Stay tuned to Root To Vitality’s blog for more helpful tips and information on hemp, botanicals, and more!